cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/service-logs.md

 This page briefly explains the different log files that will be available on the Cloudify Manager host.

-{{% note title="Note" %}}
+## Downloading the logs

-Running `cfy logs download` will download a tar gzipped file containing most log files discussed in this page.
+Running `cfy logs download` will download a tar gzipped file containing the log files discussed in this page.
+This archive will be vital when requesting support with your Cloudify Manager.

+{{% note title="SSH access in the CLI" %}}
+`cfy logs download` requires SSH access to your Cloudify Manager machine.
+This means that the SSH key and the SSH username must be set in your CLI profile.
+You can set them using `cfy profiles set --ssh-key <path/to/file.pem>` and `cfy profiles set --ssh-user <username>`.
+{{% /note %}}

+{{% note title="Downloading logs from clusters" %}}
+When working with a cluster of Cloudify Managers, use `cfy logs download --all-nodes` to download logs from all of the reachable cluster nodes.
+This will require the SSH key and user be set in the CLI profile for every node.
+You can set those by using `cfy profiles set-cluster <cluster node name> --ssh-user <username>` and `--ssh-key <path/to/file.pem>`.
 {{% /note %}}

 ## REST

 The REST service runs using the Flask web framework on top of the Gunicorn HTTP server.
 Each of these layers has its own logs.

 ### Flask Log
 The Flask logger is used by the REST service to write custom logs.
 Additionally, it records each request-response pair with their relevant